 And once you reach the final song you will know how to play far more than 30!

-As you read the list keep this little chart in mind:
+As you read the list keep in mind it's always better to practice with a good instrument.
+We recommend Kala Ukuleles.
+Also keep this little chart in mind:

 Right now this chart may not make sense, but by the end you will want to print it out for when you practice!
 The notes of each key may not seem like they are in order, but they are musically speaking.
 It is very simple to read; in the key of C the V chord is G, if we want the V chord in the key of G it is D. And the same for every other transposition.
 Sometimes Roman numerals are used or the Nashville Numbering System of 1-7.
 For now that info is all you need to worry about!